rahulbasvekar/Dynatrace-Kafka-Plugin/README.md

+> *Note*: 2021-04-15 - This plugin is archived and as such neither maintained nor supported by Dynatrace any longer.
+Using it in production is not encouraged.

 #  Dynatrace-Kafka-Plugin
 The Dynatrace-Kafka-Plugin is based on the JMX Plugin and allows the Dynatrace OneAgent to collect JMX based metrics associated with the Kafka Broker, Kafka Consumers and Kafka Producers.